Charles Pinckney Jones

-Charles Pinckney Jones (September 17, 1845 – February 22, 1914) was an American soldier and politician.
+Charles Pinckney Jones (September 17, 1845 – February 22, 1914) was an American soldier and politician from Virginia.

+Biography

-Jones was born in Pendleton County.
+Charles Pinckney Jones was born in Pendleton County, Virginia.
 He enlisted in the Confederate States Army.
-He served as a Private in the 18th Virginia Cavalry; and according to the Fort Stevens Confederate order of battle the unit was assigned to Imboden's and W.L.
-Jackson's Brigade participating in the Gettysburg Campaign, skirmishing the Federals in western Virginia.
-Later the cavalry served in the Shenandoah Valley before disbanding in April, 1865.
-He attended the University of Virginia Law School graduating with distinction in 1868.
-He established a law practice in Monterey, Virginia.
+He served as a Private in the 18th Virginia Cavalry; and according to the Fort Stevens Confederate order of battle, the unit was assigned to Imboden's and W.L.
+Jackson's Brigade participating in the Gettysburg campaign, skirmishing the Federals in western Virginia.
+Later, the cavalry served in the Shenandoah Valley before disbanding in April 1865.
+He attended the University of Virginia Law School graduating in 1868.
+He established a law practice in Monterey.
 On January 17, 1872, he married Martha Jane Wilson, great-great-great granddaughter of Colonel John Wilson, a longtime member of the Virginia House of Burgesses until his death in 1773.
+His son was state treasurer Edwin B. Jones.